Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 What I just showed above is an example of a complete lambda.
 Let's have a brief overview of each of these parts and then we will discuss whatever is important in deep:

 * The <b>[ ]</b>: This thingy represents a capture list.
-By default a lamda can't access any variable (other than the ones initialised/declared inside it or passed as params).
+By default, a lambda can't access any variable (other than the ones initialized/declared inside it or passed as params).
 Modifications on the Capture List help us to tell it how to "capture" the variables...

 * The <b>( )</b> is nothing but simply a parameter encloser...
 You write all the parameters inside this which are to be passed when you "call" the lambda...
 If there are no parameters, you can exclude the parenthesis.